scala/make-release-notes/hand-written.md

   The design notes for this feature are available in [this gist](https://gist.github.com/retronym/0178c212e4bacffed568).
 * Lambda syntax for SAM types.
   Similar to Java 8, Scala 2.12 allows instantiating any type with one single abstract method by passing a lambda.
-  This feature is already avalable in Scala 2.11 using the `-Xexperimental` compiler option.
+  This feature is already available in Scala 2.11 using the `-Xexperimental` compiler option.
   It improves the experience of using libraries written for Java 8 in Scala.
 * New backend and optimizer.
   The "GenBCode" backend, which is already available in Scala 2.11 using the `-Ybackend:GenBCode` compiler option, will be enabled by default.
   Scala 2.12 will also ship with a new inliner and bytecode optimizer.
   We keep track of issues and work items for the new optimizer on the [scala-opt repository issue tracker](https://github.com/scala-opt/scala/issues).

-The above list is incomplete and will be extendend during the Scala 2.12 milestone cycle.
+The above list is incomplete and will be extended during the Scala 2.12 milestone cycle.

 Up the current milestone, the Scala team and contributors [fixed 47 bugs](https://issues.scala-lang.org/browse/SI-9200?jql=project%20%3D%20SI%20and%20fixVersion%20%3E%3D%20%222.12.0-M1%22%20and%20fixVersion%20%3C%3D%20%222.12.0%22%20and%20resolution%20%3D%20fixed) that are exclusive to Scala 2.12.0.
 During the development cycle of Scala 2.12, we will continue to backport issues to 2.11 whenever feasible.